khushaljethava/khushaljethava.github.io/_posts/2026-03-30-Fine-Tuning-LLMs-with-Python.md

 ## Tips for Better Fine-Tuning

 **Data quality matters more than data quantity.** 500 high-quality, diverse examples often beat 5000 noisy ones.
 Review your training data manually.
+In my experience fine-tuning transformers at Codiste, I found that spending two days cleaning and deduplicating 400 training examples produced a better model than rushing through 2000 noisy ones.
+Every mislabeled example in a small dataset has an outsized negative impact on the final model.

 **Start with a small learning rate.** For LoRA, 1e-4 to 2e-4 works well.
 For full fine-tuning, use 1e-5 to 5e-5.
 Too high a learning rate destroys the pretrained knowledge.